Social Media

 Burning paper effigies during Hungry Ghost Festival

-How is the Hungry Ghost Festival Celebrated?
+How is the Hungry Ghost Festival celebrated?

 During the Hungry Ghost Festival, the Chinese believe that ghosts and spirits, including deceased ancestors, roam the earth on a kind of ‘vacation’.
 During this ghost month and particularly on the 15th day, they wander around searching for food and entertainment or visit the living.